PicNet/Centazio/src/readme.md

 ## Unit Testing
 - All complex logic should be unit tested
-- Simple logic should not be unit tested, this includes records, simple properties, etc.
+- Simple logic should not be unit tested, this includes records, simple properties, etc
-- Special care is needed when testing date related operations.
+- Special care is needed when testing date related operations
-  - The `TestingUtcDate.Tick()` method can be used to increment the testing `Now` value to ensure date handling is being done correctly.
+  - The `TestingUtcDate.Tick()` method can be used to increment the testing `Now` value to ensure date handling is being done correctly